Wildfire victims left with nothing get hope from donated RVs

 People are also reading…

 His mission began Thanksgiving week in 2018.
-Recently divorced and home in Denver with Luna, then 6, Faircloth watched news coverage of a man fleeing in an RV as the nation's deadliest wildfire in a century — the Camp Fire — burned his California home.
+Spending the holiday alone with Luna at home in Denver, Faircloth watched news coverage of a man fleeing in an RV as the nation's deadliest wildfire in a century — the Camp Fire — burned his California home.
 Despite losing his house, the man was grateful to have the RV to call home for Thanksgiving.
 That struck Faircloth.

 He had never been in an motorhome before, but he turned to Luna and asked, “Why don’t we get an RV and drive it out there and give it to a family that lost their home?
 What do you think about that?”